Memory that learns what works. So you can do more of it.

 • Surfaced memories display - see what memories were used

-• Context overflow detection - warns before model barfs
+• Context overflow detection - warns before context limit is exceeded

 • Model switch race condition fixed